 - Physically drained: It’s quite possible that after time with lots of people you did very little physical activity, although this isn’t always the case.

-Having some time to recover from socialisation is good, active recovery is quicker, more effective and you’ll feel better.
+Just taking time out to recover from socialisation is good, but takes time.
+Active recovery allows you to increase introvert recovery time.
+It’s quicker, more effective and you’ll feel better.

 - Minimise the problem: During the event(s) that are causing the exhaustion, take some mini breaks during the day.